 A Photographic & Cultural Exploration with Mike Yamashita & Jock Montgomery

-Mandalay, Bagan, Inle Lake, Kalau, Pindaya and Yangon
+Mandalay, Bagan, Inle Lake & Pagoda Feestival, Kalau, Pindaya and Yangon

 To Golden Rock, Hpa An & the Bago

+This specific tour is scheduled to coincide with the amazing Inle Lake pagoda festival and leg-rowing boat races!
 Join renowned National Geographic photographer Michael Yamashita and adventure travel photographer Jock Montgomery on a photographic exploration visiting the people and places of Myanmar.
-We’ll mingle with a variety of ethnic groups: the colorful Shan, Palong, Akha hill tribes, the unique leg rowing fishermen of Inle Lake, the burgundy-robed Theravada monks and, of course, the everyday citizens wearing simple sandals and lungis (sarongs).
+We’ll mingle with a variety of ethnic groups: the colorful Shan, Palong, the unique leg rowing fishermen of Inle Lake, the burgundy-robed Theravada monks and, of course, the everyday citizens wearing simple sandals and lungis (sarongs).
 All this is highlighted against a spectacular background of natural and devotional beauty, from stunning rural landscapes to ancient temples and ruins.